introlab/opentera/joss-paper/paper.md

 The project have been deployed for robot tele-operation during COVID[@panchea_opentera_2022] and is currently used for multiple rehabilitation projects since 2021.

+The project has been open sourced to make it available to a larger audience, but was developed internally since 2013.

 # Statement of need

 From our research experience, common features between the different tele-health projects we participated emerged: